 15. State Business-Related Call Center and Customer Service Work.
 Pursuant to subsection (h) of section 31-57aa of the Connecticut General Statutes, Contractor shall perform all required state business-related call center and customer service work entirely within the State of Connecticut.
 If Contractor performs work outside of the State of Connecticut and adds customer service employees who will perform work pursuant to this Contract, then Contractor shall employ such new employees within the State of Connecticut prior to any such employee performing any work pursuant to this Contract.

 16. Consumer Data Privacy and Online Monitoring.
-Pursuant to section 4 of Public Act 23-16 of the Connecticut General Assembly, Contractor shall at all times comply with all applicable provisions of sections 42-515 to 42-525, inclusive, of the Connecticut General Statutes, as the same may be revised or modified.
+Pursuant to section 4e-72a of the Connecticut General Statutes, Contractor shall at all times comply with all applicable provisions of sections 42-515 to 42-525, inclusive, of the Connecticut General Statutes, as the same may be revised or modified.

 17. Consulting Agreements Representation.
 Pursuant to section 4a-81 of the Connecticut General Statues, the person signing this Contract on behalf of the Contractor represents, to their best knowledge and belief and subject to the penalty of false statement as provided in section 53a-157b of the Connecticut General Statues, that the Contractor has not entered into any consulting agreements in connection with this Contract, except for the agreements listed below or in an attachment to this Contract.
 “Consulting agreement” means any written or oral agreement to retain the services, for a fee, of a consultant for the purposes of (A) providing counsel to a contractor, vendor, consultant or other entity seeking to conduct, or conducting, business with the State, (B) contacting, whether in writing or orally, any executive, judicial, or administrative office of the State, including any department, institution, bureau, board, commission, authority, official or employee for the purpose of solicitation, dispute resolution, introduction, requests for information, or (C) any other similar activity related to such contracts.
 “Consulting agreement” does not include any agreements entered into with a consultant who is registered under the provisions of chapter 10 of the Connecticut General Statues as of the date such contract is executed in accordance with the provisions of section 4a-81 of the Connecticut General Statutes.